Cornell-MAE-UG/fa25-portfolio-cg692/_projects/2025-torque-wrench.md

 ![Photo of rendered torque wrench CAD]({{ "/assets/images/torque-wrench/TW_Rendered.png" | relative_url }})

-And using Ansys, I loaded the the wrench with a force of 33.33 lbf at the end of the handle to simulate the 600 in-lbf torque and constrained the drive to not deform.
+And using Ansys, I loaded the the wrench with a force of 33.33 lbf at the end of the handle to simulate the 600 in-lbf torque and constrained the drive to not displace.

 ![Photo of boundary conditions and load applied to FEM model]({{ "/assets/images/torque-wrench/Loads_BC.png" | relative_url }})